swe-akash/system-design-basics/authentication-authorization/types-of-authentication.md

 - If a token is compromised, an attacker may gain unauthorized access.
 - Handling token expiration and refresh can be complex.
 If not managed correctly, users may need to re-authenticate frequently, leading to a less seamless user experience.
 - Revoking a token before its natural expiration can be challenging.
 Some systems implement token revocation lists, but these introduce additional complexity.

+## OAuth

+OAuth 2.0 (Open Authorization 2.0) is an authorization framework that allows third-party applications to access certain resources on behalf of a user without exposing the user's credentials to the application.
+OAuth 2.0 defines a standard for token-based authentication and authorization.

+- when a user tries to login, they are redirected to authorization server's authorization endpoint.
+The request includes the client ID, requested scope (permissions), redirect URI, and a response type, usually set to "code" for authorization code flow.
+- once authenticated, the user is asked to grant or deny permission to the client application.
+If the user grants permission, the authorization server issues an authorization code.
+- The client, with the obtained authorization code, sends a request to the token endpoint of the authorization server to exchange the code for an access token and, optionally, a refresh token.
+- The client can now use the access token to make requests to the resource server on behalf of the user.
+The resource server validates the access token and provides the requested resources if the token is valid and the client has the necessary permissions.

+##### PROS

+- OAuth 2.0 allows for fine-grained access control through the use of scopes.
+This enables users to grant specific permissions to third-party applications without sharing their credentials.
+- OAuth 2.0 uses tokens (access and refresh tokens) instead of sharing user credentials.
+This enhances security by reducing the exposure of sensitive information.
+- OAuth 2.0 supports different grant types to accommodate various scenarios, such as authorization code, implicit, resource owner password credentials, and client credentials grants.

+##### CONS

+- Managing tokens, including token expiration and refresh token handling, adds complexity to the implementation.
+Developers need to handle token expiration and refresh token flows properly to ensure continuous access.
+- If not implemented correctly, OAuth 2.0 can introduce security risks, such as insufficient validation of tokens, inadequate protection of sensitive information, and the potential for token leakage.
+- The flexibility of OAuth 2.0 can lead to complexity, especially for developers who are implementing it for the first time.
+Understanding and correctly implementing the various flows and grant types can be challenging.